cristi-bogdan/LLM-Projects/README.md

 HF_TOKEN=your_huggingface_token
 ```

-4. Save  the file with the name: `.env`
+4. Save  the file with the name: `.env`.
 **Important:** In the "Save as type" dropdown, select All Files (not `.txt`).

-5. The project will automatically load these keys when running the notebooks.
+6. The project will automatically load these keys when running the notebooks.

 **Note:** Do not share your `.env` file publicly.
 It is ignored by GitHub via `.gitignore`.